-Should I get a cell phone plan with Verizon or Mint Mobile?
+Verizon vs. Mint Mobile: Which is right for you?

 Verizon vs. Mint Mobile: Mint Mobile's plans

-Mint Mobile offers four data plans on T-Mobile's network, and all include 5G, but you should check that you have good coverage before signing up.
+Mint Mobile offers four data plans on T-Mobile's network with 5G and in our Mint Mobile review, we saw generally good 5G speed.
 With Mint, you have the selection between 4GB, 10GB, 15GB, and unlimited data, though no plan will ever cut you off entirely (you'll just see your speeds slow down).
-Unfortunately, the unlimited plan is throttled at 35GB, but most people will never consume this amount of data.
+Unfortunately, the unlimited plan is throttled at 35GB, but this should still be plenty for most users.

 |4GB